 If you’re worried about your relationship with food and eating, there are resources available to you on campus.

-You can book an appointment with a counsellor or dietitian to talk about your concerns, or make a request to be referred to a psychiatrist specializing in eating disorders.
+You can book an appointment with a counsellor or dietitian to talk about your concerns.
+You can also make an appointment with a doctor and receive a referral to a McGill psychiatrist who specializes in eating disorders.

 Together, you and the psychiatrist will explore ongoing support options both on-campus and with off-campus community services that specialize in eating disorders.